Riello Whitepaper: Advantages of a Transformer-based UPS System – Power Continuity

 Independent Mains Power Supplies

-The Output Isolation Transformer allows the UPS to be connected to two separate inputs (for the Rectifier and Bypass) and even two independent power sources (TR1 and TR 2).
-This can further increase UPS system resilience and improve load power availability.
+The Output Isolation Transformer allows the UPS to be connected to two separate inputs, even two independent power sources (TR1 and TR 2).
+Increasing UPS system resilience and improve load power availability.

 Dual Load Protection From DC Voltage

 The inherent Galvanic isolation of the Output Isolation Transformer provides two-way protection.
-Connected UPS loads and the UPS Battery Set are protected from the potential damage that can result from:
+Connected UPS loads and the UPS Battery Set are protected from damage.

 - Internal UPS DC faults, which could affect the output supply to connected load.